tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8.2.3_to_8.2.5.md

 ## Purpose

-Use drush to upgrade a single minor release.
+Use drush to upgrade the site two minor releases.

 ## References